 Ind AS 101 requires an entity to assess classification of financial assets on the basis of facts and circumstances existing as at the date of transition.
 Further, the standard permits measurement of financial assets accounted at amortised cost based on facts and circumstances existing at the date of transition if retrospective application is impracticable.
 Accordingly, the company has determined the classification of financial assets based on facts and circumstances that exist on the date of transition.
-Measurement of financial assets accounted at amortised cost based based on facts and circumstances that exist on the date of transition.
 Measurement of financial assets accounted at amortised cost has been done retrospectively except where the same is impracticable.